 - Copyright & Colophon

 Craig Mod is a writer and photographer who has been based in Japan for the majority of the past twenty years.
 His book Koya Bound (2016) is an award winning (AIGA 50 Books / 50 Covers) book about the Kumano Kodo UNESCO pilgrimage path in Wakayama, Japan.
 Over the past seven years he's walked some 2,500km across the country and eaten several hundred slices of toast, pizza and plain alike.
-His writing has appeared in publications including Eater, Wired, The New Yorker, California Sunday Magazine, and others.
-His weekly newsletter on walking in Japan, Ridgeline, is read by over 6,000 people.
+His writing has appeared in publications including Eater, The Atlantic, WIRED, The New Yorker, The Japan Times, California Sunday Magazine, and others.
+His weekly newsletters on walking, photograph and writing are read by over 30,000 people.